-In addition, the consumer can also claim for any reasonably foreseeable other loss that results from the failure.
+In addition, the consumer can also claim for any other reasonably foreseeable loss that results from the failure.

-Credit Contracts and Consumer Finance Act 2003 ('CCCFA')
+Credit Contracts and Consumer Finance Act 2003 (CCCFA)

-- Places strict requirements on lenders who provide credit to consumers for personal or domestic use under credit contracts and consumer leases, and buy-back transactions of land. - Requires lenders to comply with the 'lender responsibility principles' which include: - exercising care, diligence and skill in advertising credit services or before entering into credit arrangements with a borrower; - making reasonable inquiries into a borrower's requirements and objectives; - considering a borrower's repayment abilities; - assisting a borrower to make an informed decision; and - treating a borrower reasonably and in an ethical manner.
+- Places strict requirements on lenders who provide credit to consumers for personal, domestic or household purposes under credit contracts and consumer leases, and buy-back transactions of land. - Requires lenders to comply with the 'lender responsibility principles', some of which include: - exercising care, diligence and skill in advertising credit services, before entering into credit arrangements with a borrower and in all subsequent dealings with a borrower in relation to an agreement or relevant insurance contract or a guarantor in relation to a relevant guarantee; - making reasonable inquiries into a borrower's requirements and objectives; - considering a borrower's repayment abilities; - assisting a borrower to make an informed decision; and - treating a borrower reasonably and in an ethical manner.